zooxyt/scheme-tutorial/chapters/05_expression.md

 we say the source code are basically consists of `s-expression` which is short for "Symbolic Expression".

-An s-expression has two derieved forms:
+An s-expression has two derived forms:
 - Atom
 - Pair

-Atoms is kind of somehow unsplittable thing in syntax, such as the values of the basic types.
+Atoms is kind of somehow inseparable thing in syntax, such as the values of the basic types.
 Pairs are different, they consist of two parts, the "car" part and the "cdr" part and denotes as `(<car> . <cdr>)`, the "car" and "cdr" parts themselves are s-expressions.

-The benifit of this form is that you can construct more complex forms of data structures base on it.
+The benefit of this form is that you can construct more complex forms of data structures base on it.
 For example, to represent a list, we use the following form:
 ```